 Area Sport Fishing Reports

-Fishing for pelagic rockfish continues to be excellent.
-Pelagic rockfish are available year-round, and fishing is generally good this time of year.
-Any type of shiny lure or bait will work.
-Please see p.
-38 of the “Southeast Alaska Sport Fish Regulation Summary” or visit your local ADF&G office to see examples of rockfish groupings (pelagic vs. nonpelagic).
+Fishing for rockfish is good to excellent.
+Rockfish are available year-round, and fishing is generally good this time of year.
+Anglers are encouraged to use a rockfish release device whenever releasing nonpelagic rockfish.
+Please see the Southeast Alaska Sport Fish Regulation Summary or visit your local ADF&G office to see examples of rockfish release devices and learn about their use.

-Dolly Varden and Trout
+Dolly Varden and Rainbow/Cutthroat Trout

 Dolly Varden and trout can be targeted year-round but are most active in the spring months.
 Fishing is excellent right now.
 Juvenile pink salmon are being seen in large numbers throughout harbors and mouths of streams.
 Dolly Varden, rainbow trout, and other resident species target these fish as they migrate and exit streams.
 Fishing should be good for the next few weeks.